dyne/dyne.github.io/README.md

 Any static assets, like images, can be placed in the `public/` directory.

+The comma separated file `public/dyne-timeline.csv` holds the contents of the timeline of events shown on homepage: updating it will update the website.

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: